objcio/articles/2015-02-10-face-recognition-with-opencv.md

 ###Adding OpenCV to Your Project

-You have three options to integrate OpenCV into your iOS project:
+You have three options to integrate OpenCV into your iOS project.

 - Just use CocoaPods: `pod "OpenCV"`.
 - Download the official [iOS framework release](http://opencv.org/downloads.html) and add the framework to your project.